end-4/end-4/README.md

 ## About me(me)
 - I use Linux, before actively and now only for certain purposes.
 You probably know me for my [Hyprland configuration](https://github.com/end-4/dots-hyprland)
 - Grass is out of the question
-- I have evolved from a Yuzu enjoyer to a Yuzusoft enjoyer

 ## Social
 - Discord: @end_4